Fewer trees, higher costs blamed for devastating downturn in B.C. forestry - Cranbrook Daily Townsman

 On top of all that, market conditions in North America are softening, he noted.

-Forestry is the no. 1 engine that drives B.C.’s economy with nearly $15 billion in annual exports, representing one-third of the province’s international merchandise exports and the largest segment by far, said Peacock.
+Forestry is the number 1 engine that drives B.C.’s economy with nearly $15 billion in annual exports, representing one-third of the province’s international merchandise exports and the largest segment by far, said Peacock.

+While other sectors may employ more people or produce more GDP, Peacock believes forestry is the top driver of B.C.’s economy because it is the province’s leading export industry.
+He argues export industries are key to the economy because they access external markets and spread B.C. goods far and wide.

 The Business Council of B.C. just trimmed its 2019 economic forecast in part because of the forestry downturn, from 2.2 to 2 per cent growth, he said.
 The B.C. government also just cut its forecast to 1.7 per cent, citing mill closures in part.